kylekasprzyk/kylekasprzyk/README.md

 # 👋 Hi, I’m Kyle Kasprzyk

 Founder, builder, and former everything-at-once operator.
 I scaled a B2B apparel company from paper trails to acquisition, stayed through the handoff, and then jumped back into the deep end.
-Now I'm building tools to transform how we work, starting with TaskPilot.
+Now I'm building.

 ---

 ##  What I’m Working On

-### 🚀 [TaskPilot](https://www.trytaskpilot.com) — The Execution Layer for Modern Work

-Ditch the freelancers.
-Automate your operations.
-Scale without the back-and-forth.
-→ Designed for founders, small teams, and operators who want leverage without overhead.

 ### 🎨 [Pixel 81](https://www.pixel81.com) — Design Without Limits